 Similar Comparables

-In general, it is a standard practice and requirement that appraisers choose the most similar comparables to the subject and it is not a bias related requirement.
-But then, in certain markets due to limited volume of sales within the neighborhood the appraiser may be forced to choose certain comparables that are a little farther out in terms of similarity to the subject.
-While that is justified, it could be a bias flag if such a comparable selection is made within neighborhoods that have a reasonable number of recent sales.
+In general, it is a standard practice and requirement that appraisers choose the most similar comparables to the subject and not doing so does not automatically indicate bias.
+In certain markets due to limited volume of sales within the neighborhood the appraiser may be forced to choose certain comparables that are not too similar to the subject.
+While that is justified, it could be a bias flag if such a dissimilar comparable selection is made within neighborhoods that have a reasonable number of recent comparable sales.

 Appraisal review solutions powered by large data sets can use machine learning models to figure out the similarity of the comparables to the subject and if it is determined that the selected comparables are not the best possible, the solution would be able to indicate a potential bias.